metacurrency/ceptr-org/_projects/holo.md

 We are currently [crowdfunding](https://www.indiegogo.com/projects/holo-the-peer-to-peer-internet-has-arrived-money-community) to be able to build out the Holo platform.

+Through this campaign we're offering the Holoport -- a device that makes it easy to join a community of hosters and earn Holo fuel, a mutual-credit cryptocurrency.
+The crowdfunding also includes "perks" where our team will come and run a hackathon in your community, or even build a prototype Holochain application.

 ## Apps Ecosystem
 These are some of the applications that support an edge-hosted application ecosystem, and that we want for our own project, so we will be developing them in this phase of the project.